South Dakota-class battleship (1939): Design

 To counter this, it was determined a top speed of 25.8–26.2 kn was possible if the power plant from North Carolina could be reduced in size enough to fit in the tighter hull of South Dakota.
 In order to do so the boilers were positioned directly above the turbines in the same arrangement to have been used in the 1916 s.
 The boilers were then rearranged several times so they were staggered with the turbines, eventually ending directly alongside the turbines.
 The propulsion system was arranged as close together as possible, and the evaporators and distilling equipment were placed in the machinery rooms.
 This provided enough additional space behind the armored belt to add a second plotting room.

 By this time, the design process had established that the hull was to be 666 ft between perpendiculars and incorporate the single internal sloped armor belt.
 However, in case of rejection by the General Board, naval architects produced a series of alternatives.
 Among these were longer, faster ships armed with 14-inch guns in triple turrets, slower ships with 14-inch guns in quadruple turrets, improved versions of the North Carolina class, and a ship of 27 kn armed with nine 16-in guns in a similar configuration to the North Carolinas.

 Arguments arose, frequently over the issue of speed; the Commander in Chief, United States Fleet (CINCUS) refused to allow the new ship to drop below 25 kn, the Battle Force argued at least 27 kn was necessary to maintain homogeneity in the line of battle, and the president of the War College maintained a fast ship was optimal, but the navy would continue to operate the older 21 kn battleships until the 1950s and so a higher speed was not strictly necessary—though, crucially, it would mean the class would have been too slow to act in what would emerge as the most critical role for battleships, as escorts for fast carrier task forces.
 The primary 666-ft design was the only plan that could meet the specified requirements for speed, protection, and the nine 16-inch guns.
 By late 1937 a proposed design was agreed on, requiring only small modifications to save weight and increase the fields of fire.
 Berths for the crew, even the staterooms for senior officers, along with mess halls were reduced in size, and ventilation ports were completely removed, forcing the ship to rely completely on artificial air circulation.

 Despite the compromises made, naval historians William Garzke and Robert Dulin would later argue that the South Dakota-class ships were the best treaty battleships ever built.
 The naval historian Norman Friedman stated that the South Dakota design was "a remarkable achievement within very constricting treaty limits."
-Moreover the final commitment to a higher speed presaged the development of the subsequent Iowa class—the largest, fastest, and final U.S. battleships.
+Moreover the final commitment to a higher speed presaged the development of the subsequent —the largest, fastest, and final U.S. battleships.
 As Friedman has written: